FactoryXCode/MfPack/MfPack/Samples/LoopBackCapture/LoopBackCapture_2/Readme.md

 The application is provided with a dialog to select a running process from the process tree you want to pick and has a button to get the current PID of your application.

-Examples:

-* Capture audio from process xxxx and its children: `ApplicationLoopback xxxx includetree Captured.wav`
-* Capture audio from all process except process xxxx and its children: `ApplicationLoopback xxxx excludetree Captured.wav`

 NOTES:
  - This release is updated for compiler version 17 up to 34.
  - SDK version 10.0.22621.0 (Win 11)